-The Army and Community Co-Chairs shall have responsibility under DoD RAB Implementation Guidelines to assure compliance with the following Operating Procedures.
+The Army and Community Co-Chairs shall have responsibility under Department of Defense (DoD) RAB Implementation Guidelines to assure compliance with the following Operating Procedures.

 Terms used in these Operating Procedures:

 Full RAB – Community and Government Members of the TCAAP RAB.